fairdataihub/fairdataihub.org/blog/file-explorer-guide.md

 - Tabler Icons
 - TanStack Virtual

-## Deciding on a Data Model for Your Explorer
+## Deciding on a Data Model for Your File Explorer

 Before writing any UI code, it's a good idea to determine the data structure you will use to render your file structure.
 In many cases, your data source will be hierarchical, such as a nested folder tree (for example, JSON).
 However, most browser virtualization libraries operate on arrays, so you will often need to maintain a flattened version of your data for efficient rendering.